mohamadhasansalmaaniyaan72/Exchange/README.md

 <p align="justify">⚡️<strong>This application is an all-in-one solution that allows you to:</strong></p>
 <p>1.
 Manage your stock market and cryptocurrency accounting.</p>
 <p>2.
 Store your TRX digital assets in the application <strong>offline.</strong> Your asset passvord is also stored offline and encrypted using end-to-end encryption, and you can transfer your assets to another address.</p>
 <p>3.
-Securely store and manage passvords for your applications and vebsites using (RamzBiz and RamzBiz-V2).</p>
+Store passwords for applications and websites, and store two-factor authentication (2FA) login codes (RamzBiz and RamzBiz-V2).</p>
 <p>4.
 Compress images.</p>
 <p>5.
 Create QR Codes (RamzCode).</p>
 <p>6.
 Scan and read QR Codes (RamzCode).</p>